-Get emails regarding class dates, meeting points, readings, guest presentations, and other special notes throughout the run of the summer.
+Get emails regarding class dates, meeting points, readings, guest presentations, and other special events throughout the year.

 • Alternative to What?
-Alternative Art Economies Summer Sessions @ThePublicSchool
+Summer Sessions Various locations and online @ThePublicSchool

 • Detroit, A City in Transformation Film & Discussion w/Paper Tiger TV and Brecht Forum January 22, 7:30 pm.
 2014

 • What Do We Do Now?
 Arts & Labor Alternatives Fair Oct 18-19, 2013

 • ART + COMMONS + BRUNCH August 18th, 2013 Jackson Heights artCommons workshop @ Immigrant Movement International 108-59 Roosevelt Ave, Queens, NY Subway: 7 to 111th St (facebook invite / affinity project)

 • artCommons in Jackson Heights July 27th Sign-Up & Info Table @Espresso77 10am-1pm 35-57 77th st. (facebook invite)